sebastiendamaye/deephunter/docs/usage/usage_analytics.rst

 - **Trend**: sparkline showing the trend (based on statistics collected by the campaigns) for the last 20 days.
 - **Hits (24h)**: Number of matching events for the last 24h, according to the last campaign.
 - **Hosts (24h)**: Number of matching unique endpoints for the last 24h, according to the last campaign.
-- **Custom fields**: Number of matching unique endpoints for the last 24h, according to the last campaign, with specific filters defined for up to 3 custom fields (defined in the `settings <settings.html#custom-fields>`_).

 Threat hunting analytic details
 *******************************